PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 I then take a look at `http://10.0.0.137/cgi-bin/tracertool.cgi`
 ![Optional Text](/Rickdiculously%20Easy/_resources/9ac3412d75fd4194b063f8a52debd39d.png)

-I look at `http://10.0.0.137/cgi-bin/tracertool.cgi` and after testing I releazed it was suscpetialbe to command injection

-`1.1.1.1;uname -r` returned 4.11.8-300.fc26.x86_64 looks like the semicolon did the trick.

-I tried to get a reverse shell but didn't have anyluck so I printed the output of the `/etc/passwd`
+I look at `http://10.0.0.137/cgi-bin/tracertool.cgi` and after some testing I releazed it was vulnerable to command injection `1.2.3.4;uname -r` returned 4.11.8-300.fc26.x86_64 looks like the semicolon did the trick.
+I tried to get a reverse shell but didn't have anyluck so I printed the output of the `/etc/passwd`.
 The cat command didn't work, but I encourage you to try, someone has a great since of humor!
 I used `nl` instead

-:nl /etc/passwd
+`;nl /etc/passwd`

 ![Optional Text](/Rickdiculously%20Easy/_resources/6a8dee2210714497bd66728abccf025e.png)
 ```